Ismo's Stick, Fosters Pond, 1993

 Fosters Pond, 1999

 Stranda, Norway, 2006

-The Edwynn Houk Gallery is delighted to announce that it now represents the Finnish American photographer Arno Rafael Minkkinen, celebrated for his highly original nude self-portraits set mostly within the natural landscape.
-A significant selection of his photographs will be on view at the Edwynn Houk Gallery in Zurich from the 30th of March until the 20th of May 2017.
+Galerie Edwynn Houk is delighted to announce that it now represents the Finnish American photographer Arno Rafael Minkkinen, celebrated for his highly original nude self-portraits set mostly within the natural landscape.
+A significant selection of his photographs will be on view at Galerie Edwynn Houk in Zurich from the 30th of March until the 20th of May 2017.

 Minkinnen’s remarkable black and white pictures show abstracted fragments of his body immersed in different natural or constructed spaces all over the world.
 His camera captures the moment when his body is transformed and shaped by the surrounding environment and in return the image shows a landscape that has been altered through the presence of his body.
 Minkkinen’s body of work, hovering between surrealism and expressionism, occupies a unique and critical position in the continuum of modern and contemporary photography due to the fact that his images are not manipulated in the darkroom, or by a computer, and instead show exactly what occurred in front of the lens at a certain point in time.
 The artist famously stated that “what happens inside the mind can happen inside the camera.”

 Arno Rafael Minkkinen was born in 1945 in Helsinki, Finland, and moved with his family to America in 1951.
 He received his MFA in photography from Rhode Island School of Design, where he studied with Harry Callahan and Aaron Siskind.
 He is Professor of Art at the University of Massachusetts and Docent at the University of Art and Design Helsinki.